jedrzejkubica/GBA-centrality-validation/README.md

 python validation_TE.py --help
 ```

-[validation_ranksVsDeg.py](validation_ranksVsDeg.py) examines the relationship between the degrees of the left-out genes and the differences in their ranks between GBA centrality and MultiXrank, and between GBA centrality and NetCore.
+[validation_ranksVsDeg.py](validation_ranksVsDeg.py) examines the relationship between the degrees of the left-out genes and the differences in their ranks between BFWalk and MultiXrank, and between BFWalk and NetCore.

 ```
 python validation_ranksVsDeg.py --help